 The GDPR may not require a public disclosure of a data breach as long as you can prove to the supervisory authority that the stolen data is unreadable by unauthorized users.
-Obviously, the intent is to encourage both the controller and the processor to encrypt personal data in their possession.
+Obviously the intent is to encourage both the controller and the processor to encrypt personal data in their possession.
 However, it is important to note that encrypting data alone may not be sufficient if the attacker is able to get to the unencrypted version of the data.
-Hence it is important to implement advanced access control mechanisms along with data encryption.
+Hence, it is important to implement advanced access control mechanisms along with data encryption.
 Also, the secondary goal is to raise the data security bar high enough so that you are able to convince the supervisory authority that the stolen information cannot be used.

 Server General TDE Can Help

 Server General TDE utilizes the AES algorithm to encrypt data and advanced access controls mechanisms to prevent the malicious/compromised “root” user from accessing it.
-Thus, Server General TDE can assist you with not only complying with the GDPR articles 32 and 34 but may also eliminate the need for publicly disclose your data breach.
+Thus, Server General TDE can assist you with not only complying with the GDPR articles 32 and 34 but may also eliminate the need for publicly disclosing your data breach.

 Applies to all entities doing business with California residents